NVyrsta/NVyrsta/README.md

 # Hello and welcome to my GitHub profile!
-My name is **Nataliia Vyrsta**, and as a **Full Stack Developer**, I have I am a versatile and skilled professional who can build and maintain entire web applications from the ground up.
-Equipped with a wide range of expertise in various front-end and back-end technologies, I am capable of delivering seamless user experiences while ensuring robust and efficient application performance.
+My name is **Nataliia Vyrsta**, and as a **Front-end Developer**, I have I am a versatile and skilled professional who can build and maintain entire web applications from the ground up.
+Equipped with a wide range of expertise in various front-end technologies, I am capable of delivering seamless user experiences while ensuring robust and efficient application performance.

 Check out my portfolio to see some of my recent projects: https://nvyrsta.github.io/my_portfolio/